-We encourage people to walk and cycle around Oxford to reduce air pollution, carbon emissions, and traffic congestion.
-We provide bicycle loans, cycle training and a bike repair service to make cycling easier for University staff and fund the cycle maps produced by Cyclox.
+- We encourage people to walk and cycle around Oxford to reduce air pollution, carbon emissions, and traffic congestion.
+We provide bicycle loans, cycle training and a bike repair service to make cycling easier for University staff.

-WARPit (Waste Action Reuse Portal) is a website that helps University departments reuse and recycle unwanted items.
-These include office furniture, office equipment, furniture and storage, stationery, accessories, printer consumables, and even plants and laboratory equipment.
+- WARPit (Waste Action Reuse Portal) is a scheme that helps departments reuse and recycle unwanted items.
+This includes office equipment, furniture and storage, stationery, printer consumables, and even plants and laboratory equipment.

-Thirty Oxford colleges are currently competing in the Student Switch Off energy-saving competition run by the National Union of Students.
-This not-for-profit campaign encourages students to save energy in their college residences, through economical use of electricity for heating and lighting.
+- Oxford colleges participate in the Student Switch Off energy-saving scheme run by the National Union of Students.
+This not-for-profit campaign encourages students to save energy in their colleges through efficient use of heating, lighting, cooking and other day-to-day activities.